The “Call for Abstracts” is now open and submissions should be made online before 19 March 2021.

 A list of topics has been developed from the Congress tracks to help authors with their abstract subjects.

 This topic list will be used for reviewing and indexing purposes.
+Click on the tracks to view suggested topic list.

 Track 1: Sickle Cell Prevention – Advancing Newborn Screening & Early Detection